the Cake: Guidelines for the Decorator

 used with a mocha buttercream and an example of color would be

-Three: Assembly of the Tiers
+Three: Tier Assembly

 for one of your tiers seems to be very porous, has a crack or a hole